-ADOne Agent -Microsoft 365 licenses
+ADOne Agent -Microsoft 365 Licenses Assignment

-If your organization uses Microsoft 365, after users have been created in Active Directory and migrated to the tenant by synchronization software such as Microsoft Azure AD Sync, users must be manually assigned the appropriate licenses.
+If your organization uses Microsoft 365, after users have been created in Active Directory and migrated to the tenant by synchronization software such as Microsoft Azure AD Connect, users must be manually assigned the appropriate licenses.

 ADOne Agent automates this process by systematically checking the licenses of new users in Microsoft 365, configuring the appropriate license based on the value of the attributes chosen by the administrator.
 All license assignments are logged in the Windows event log for traceability of operations.

-ADOne Agent – Microsoft 365 mailbox
+ADOne Agent – Microsoft 365 Mailboxes Configuration

 For users in Microsoft 365, the mailbox may not work if the user sets some options such as language, date or time format, or time zone in the wrong way.
 ADOne Agent checks the mailbox configuration in Microsoft 365 at regular intervals and automatically corrects any incorrect settings.